 Already ‘done’ Brussels and keen to explore more of Belgium?
-Here’s why Leuven should the next Belgian city you visit.
+Here’s why Leuven should be the next Belgian city you visit.

 Just fifteen minutes from Brussels by train, Leuven is worth visiting if you want to see another side of Belgium.
 The university city offers travellers who are tired of the beaten Euro-trip trail a more relaxed pace, with plenty to see and do – from brewery tours, drinking at the so-called longest bar in Europe and umm… other, non-alcohol related activities.
 One week after my weekend in Ghent, another lovable city in the Flanders province of Belgium, I headed to Leuven to discover what makes the city stand out.

 Here’s my guide to the best things to see and do in Leuven, and some things I found intriguing about the destination.

 Unique things to do in Leuven, Belgium

 You can relive your student days (or give the lifestyle a try for the first time)